Inside Rydal Cave, a slate-quarry cavern above Rydal Water, Lake District

 £0

-Entry — all three are free, no tickets
+Entry — all six are free, no tickets

 Caves with full directions & parking